TizWarp/Particles/README.md

 # Ppopccorn
 ### A Particle life simulator

+#### The  folloing might be slightly out of date `default/main.cpp` should have an update walkthrough

 ## Installation
 - Make sure SFML and Cmake are on your system
 - Clone repo and run cmake ./